Immortality-IMT/SearX-Cache/README.md

 # SearX-Cache

 Speed up SearX with a caching system for SearX or SearXNG.
-Turn on all the engines and cache the result, then reload the cached version fast.
+Turn on all the engines, aggregate then cache the result, reload the cached version fast.

 An open source disributed database that provides a caching system for searx to speed up repeated searches.